 Retargeting visitors to your website can help budget them towards contacting your firm if they haven’t done so already.
 People don’t fill out forms or call for all kinds of reasons; your retargeting display ads may remind them that they need to.

-While Facebook ads can be incredibly effective in converting users that match their targeting abilities, it cannot target users who are currently looking for your presentation.
+While Facebook ads can be incredibly effective in converting users that match their targeting abilities, it cannot target users who are currently looking for services like yours.

 For this reason, Facebook ads are much like display ads in that they are best leveraged to retarget visitors and that have already interacted with your website or landing pages.